HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 #### Consent Management

-Health care organizations are responsible for collecting patient Consent before sharing the patient data for research.
+Health care organizations are responsible for collecting patient consent before sharing the patient data for research.
 Each health care organization follows applicable laws and their own policies and processes to obtain consent.
 Consent obtained may be represented using electronic and structured data or could just be a signed PDF document.
 Consent also may be stored as part of an Data Source or an external system.
 As part of the MedMorph RA IG development, Consent Management is not in-scope due to the above variations and the current lack of standardization.

 #### Validating Consent Before Disclosing Data

 Disclosing identifiable data for research requires explicit patient consent.
 When the HDEA requests the Data Source to export all the data for one or more patients, the Data Sources FHIR Authorization Server must validate the consent before sharing data for research.
-The process of enforcement of Consent varies by health care organization.
-MedMorph does not prescribe any standard mechanism to enforce Consent but assumes that the Data Source Authorization Server will allow the [base]/Group/[id]/$export to continue if all the patients in the Group have consented to share their data.
+The process of enforcement of consent varies by health care organization.
+MedMorph does not prescribe any standard mechanism to enforce consent but assumes that the Data Source Authorization Server will allow the [base]/Group/[id]/$export to continue if all the patients in the Group have consented to share their data.

 #### Data Source APIs and Profiles to be Supported